awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 **Note**
 If the total value \(hourly price \* number of remaining hours\) of the new Convertible Reserved Instance is less than the total value of the exchanged Convertible Reserved Instance, AWS automatically gives you a quantity of instances in the Convertible Reserved Instance that ensures that the total value is the same or higher than that of the exchanged Convertible Reserved Instance\.
 + If you exchange multiple Convertible Reserved Instances that have different expiration dates, the expiration date for the new Convertible Reserved Instance is the date that's furthest in the future\.
 + If you exchange a single Convertible Reserved Instance, it must have the same term \(1\-year or 3\-years\) as the new Convertible Reserved Instance\.
 If you merge multiple Convertible Reserved Instances with different term lengths, the new Convertible Reserved Instance has a 3\-year term\.
-For more information, see [Merging Convertible Reserved Instances](#ri-merge-convertible)\.
+For more information, see [Merge Convertible Reserved Instances](#ri-merge-convertible)\.
 + After you exchange a Convertible Reserved Instance, the original reservation is retired\.
 Its end date is the start date of the new reservation, and the end date of the new reservation is the same as the end date of the original Convertible Reserved Instance\.
 For example, if you modify a three\-year reservation that had 16 months left in its term, the resulting modified reservation is a 16\-month reservation with the same end date as the original one\.

-## Calculating Convertible Reserved Instances exchanges<a name="riconvertible-exchange-cost"></a>
+## Calculate Convertible Reserved Instances exchanges<a name="riconvertible-exchange-cost"></a>

 Exchanging Convertible Reserved Instances is free\.
 However, you might be required to pay a true\-up cost, which is a prorated upfront cost of the difference between the original Convertible Reserved Instances that you had and the new Convertible Reserved Instances that you receive from the exchange\.